-The Pods were developed by researchers in Mike Hannigan’s Research Group at CU Boulder.
-They are low cost technology that is currently being field tested and refined for air quality research use.
-As the Pods are being developed for research purposes, they continue to be a great tool for education.
-Pods can be used indoors or out and can use a wall outlet or battery for a power source.
-The sensors that are used in the Pods are a combination of metal oxide semi-conductors, electrochemical, and non-dispersive infrared sensors.
+The Pods were developed by researchers in Mike Hannigan’s Laboratory at CU Boulder.
+They are a low-cost technology that is currently being field tested and refined for air quality research use.
+As the Pods are being improved for research purposes, they continue to be a great tool for education.
+Pods can be used both indoors and outdoors, and can use a wall outlet or battery for a power source.
+The embedded sensors are metal oxide semi-conductors, electrochemical, and non-dispersive infrared sensors.

 AQIQ Pod Resources